danieltjw/aifutures/README.md

 A human in such a society may spent their time teaching an AI to do their job and then exploring new fields of interest and teaching AI system about them.
 This is beneficial as the skills an AI systems learns from humans also encodes the preferences of the humans training it.

 Eventually if we do get I-AGI, work may involve to exploring and expressing our preferences to I-AGI which can then learn to do them on their own.
 By expressing our preferences, I-AGI can better understand our wants and needs.

 ---

+## Types of Societies

+### Focus on Individual Freedom

+These societies focuses on individual freedoms over collective security.

+For example, telling an AI system to "Increase my power / wealth without breaking any laws".
+The AI system may takes these actions:
+    - find loopholes to exploit while technically following the letter of the law
+    - persuade others to change the law in their favor
+    - silence critics and concerned parties

+It may appear to be highly productive but due to externalising cost elsewhere, it can involve taking 2 steps forward and 1 step back on aggregate.

+A friendly I-AGI's main concern is the lack on coordination between individuals leading to a lot of wasteful efforts and disregard for the common good.

+### Focus on Collective Security

+These societies focuses on collective security over individual freedoms.

+For example, AI systems may be used for excessive surveillance and to weaponize fear / shame to enforce conformity.
+Over time, humans may be made to feel uncomfortable for holding less conventional views and choose to self-censor.

+A friendly I-AGI's main concern is the lack on unconventional thinkers who may one day be vital in solving future problems.
+The I-AGI ability to think very long-term may not find such an approach wise.

+### Focus on Interesting World

+Friendly I-AGIs focuses on creating an interesting world could reduce the negative effects of either extremes and increase autonomy for all humans.

+---